evmos/evmos/docs/users/governance/submitting.md

 #### Real Example

-This is a governance protocol which [Flux Protocol](https://www.fluxprotocol.org/), the provider of a cross-chain oracle which provides smart contracts with access to economically secure data feeds, submitted to cover costs of the subsidizied FPO (First Party Oracle) solution which they deployed on the Evmos mainnet.
+This is a governance protocol which [Flux Protocol](https://www.fluxprotocol.org/), the provider of a cross-chain oracle which provides smart contracts with access to economically secure data feeds, submitted to cover costs of the subsidised FPO (First Party Oracle) solution which they deployed on the Evmos mainnet.

 Users can query the proposal details with the `evmosd` command-line interface using this command: